isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 of these two coins in particular is that they’re actually Islamic.
 They depict a very different period from the 17th century, which we thought that was maybe, you know, this 14th century period, which is the Temasek period.
-And then later on, you know, there was a fishing village in 1890.
+And then later on, there was a fishing village in 1890.
 That’s like the general Singapore history, right?
 Over time in the past couple of decades, historians have actually started to uncover more historical documents that say that in the 17th, 18th century, actually, there was something else in Singapore.</p>
 <p></p>